 What is parametric EQ?

 Of the several types of EQ, parametric EQ sounds like the most complicated.
 The word parametric boils down to the prefix para, meaning multiple or distinct, and metric, or measurement.
 Not much can be derived from this definition.
 After all, every type of EQ deals with distinct measurements of frequencies.
-However, parametric EQ has distinct advantages, namely four variables: frequency, type of filter, Q factor, and gain.
+However, the parametric equalizer has distinct advantages, namely four variables: frequency, type of filter, Q factor, and gain.

 Frequency refers to the specific frequency you wish to focus on.
 Filter types include high-pass, low-pass, peak, notch, high-shelf, and low-shelf.
 Q factor essentially means how wide or narrow the frequency band is (more on that later).
 And gain simply refers to the increase or decrease in dB.
 Now, let’s dig a bit deeper into these variables and why they matter.